 Patterns are especially effective when defined within the model driven engineering framework and the objective is to build models from modules set along architectural concerns.

-Functional patterns are archetypes of functional architectures as they deal with the organization of core system functionalities (persistency, authorization, communication, etc.) independently of the technical platform supporting them.
-That approach to reuse is best represented by Service Oriented Architectures (SOA)whose rationale is to map corporate business invariants, business entities or processes into services supported by unspecified systems.
+Patterns of symbolic representations can also be seen as archetypes of functional architectures as they deal with the organization of core system functionalities (persistency, authorization, communication, etc.) independently of the technical platform supporting them.
+That approach to reuse is best represented by Service Oriented Architectures (SOA) whose rationale is to map corporate business invariants, business entities or processes into services supported by unspecified systems.

 Reusing well tested artifacts is arguably a win-win option, with benefits on costs as well as on quality.
 Yet, if design patterns are widely used for system components, that’s not the case for analysis patterns, which are kept within the silos of domain specific languages.
 As a consequence, the benefits of reuse remain local and contingent: